niurur/niurur.github.io/README.md

    <br>

 - **B.Sc Engineering (Hons) in Electrical and Electronic Engineering (GPA 3.20/4.00)**
-  - Graduated from University of Peradeniya, Oct 2015
+  - Graduated from University of Peradeniya, Oct 2015.
   - Final year project title: **Modeling a driving mechanism for a spherical robot.**
-  - This project has won first place at the IEEE undergraduate project symposium 2015.
+  - This project has won first place at the IEEE undergraduate project symposium, 2015.
   - <a href="theses/bsc-project.pdf" target="_blank">🗎 View Project Report.</a>
   - <a href="https://youtu.be/Dd0xkXaIFKc" target="_blank">▶️ View project Video.</a>